Mkim0731/PhishGuard/README.md

 Hello!
 I’m Peng Gao, As the Techsmith, I specialize in implementing cutting-edge technologies, optimizing system performance, and ensuring our phishing detection model is efficient and scalable.

 ### 🔹 Systems Savvy - Zi Xuan Li
-Hey there!
-I’m Zi Xuan Li, With a keen eye for detail, I manage project documentation, ensuring clear, well-structured records of system architecture, workflows, and technical processes.
+I’m Zi Xuan Li, I will be in charge of managing project documentation, ensuring clear, well-structured records of system architecture, workflows, and technical processes.

 ### 🔹 Quality Assurance Lead - Minsu Kim
 Hi, I am Minsu Kim.
 As the Quality Assurance Lead, I rigorously test our phishing detection system to ensure accuracy, reliability, and security before deployment.